 You will need admin permission to follow the steps to resolve the problem.

 1] Check the status of Hyper-V Related Services

 Open Services Manager and ensure that the following Services are Started.
-If the are, Restart them; If ther or not, then Start them:
+If they are, Restart them; If they are not, then Start them:

 - Network Virtualization Service

 - Container Manager Services

 Eric O’Malley offered this workaround at Microsoft Answers.